 IPSA-ECP focuses on the analysis of elections and electoral systems, citizen activism, and political parties, within and across nation-states.
-In a world rapidly moving towards elections as the main channel of political legitimacy for regimes worldwide, where the study of elections and parties is now truly global, the aim to is make sure that we advance scholarly research and scientific inquiry on elections, citizens and parties.
+In a world rapidly moving towards elections as the main channel of political legitimacy for regimes worldwide, where the study of elections and parties is now truly global, the aim to advance scholarly research and scientific inquiry on elections, citizens and parties.
 Our aims are:

 We are a scholarly research committee organized within the International Political Science Association.

-The next major event will be at the IPSA World Congress in Istanbul 23-28 July 2016 featuring the series of IPSA-ECP general panels, the business meeting, a pre-IPSA Workshop, and a social reception for members.
+The next major event will be the IPSA 24th World Congress in Poznan, Poland from 23-28 July 2016 featuring the series of IPSA-ECP general panels, the business meeting, a pre-IPSA Workshop, and a social reception for members.

 Peter Siavelis (Chair 2014-2016)